RobertTalbert/discretecs/MTH325-Winter2026/assignments/MTH 325 Application Analysis Exam 1 solutions.md

 But in an adjacency matrix, it doesn't matter how many other nodes `a` is connected to --- we just go to the row for `a` and the column for `b` and look at that one entry.
 There are significantly more entries in the matrix (see Option 1) but we can skip most of them because we can do a direct lookup for two particular nodes.
 This does not depend at all on the number of nodes.
 (In algorithms/CIS 263 language we would say that the process is $O(1)$ or constant-time.)

 So the dictionary approach works very well for "sparse" graphs where the adjacency lists are short because the search space is much smaller. **But for full graphs, the matrix representation works better.**

+### Grading notes for Part D

+- **Follow directions:** A number of solutions on both these options simply omitted parts of the problem.
+For example, finding the number of entries in the dictionary for the graph, but not doing the number of entries for the matrix, or giving the pseudocode for the two functions without any counting of the number of entries in either data structure.
+- **Doing both parts:** Some submissions for option two had correct logic and a basically correct proof for the first part of option two, and an explanation for the second part of option two, but those two parts of option two did not relate to each other.
+What you're asked to do in option two is, as it says, "use the result to explain which representation would be more efficient".
+So you have to prove the result and then use the result.
+Giving an explanation that seems to address the efficiency issue, but does not use the mini-theorem you proved in the first part is not a complete or correct solution to this option.